Ronald Fisher: Contentious views on eugenics

-In June 2020, Gonville and Caius College announced that a 1989 stained-glass window commemorating Fisher's work would be removed because of his connection with eugenics.
-In the same month, Rothamsted Research released a statement condemning Fisher's involvement with eugenics, stating "Rothamsted Research and the Lawes Agricultural Trust reject utterly the use of pseudo-scientific arguments to support racist or discriminatory views".
-An accommodation building, built in 2018 and previously named after him, was subsequently renamed.
+In June 2020, during the international protests caused by the murder of George Floyd, Gonville and Caius College announced that a 1989 stained-glass window commemorating Fisher's work would be removed because of his connection with eugenics.
+An accommodation building, built in 2018 and previously named after him, was subsequently renamed too.
 University College London also decided to remove his name from its Centre for Computational Biology.